Prenatal Test: Chorionic Villus Sampling (CVS)

 What Is Chorionic Villus Sampling (CVS)?

-A CVS can be done from weeks 10 to 13 in a woman's pregnancy.
+The test can be done from weeks 10 to 13 in a woman's pregnancy.
 It's a diagnostic test rather than a screening test.
 That means that it can tell for sure whether a baby will be born with a specific chromosomal disorder.

 Why Is Chorionic Villus Sampling Done?

-The CVS is considered an alternative to an amniocentesis because it can be done earlier in pregnancy, giving expectant parents more time to receive counseling and make decisions.
+A CVS is considered an alternative to an amniocentesis because it can be done earlier in pregnancy, giving expectant parents more time to receive counseling and make decisions.
 Unlike amniocentesis, CVS does not provide information on neural tube defects like spina bifida.
 The risks of CVS are higher than with amniocentesis, so the risks and benefits of the test must be weighed.